LAGuide

 Where To Eat & Drink Near Dodger Stadium image

-Once you get past the gridlock, the maze of hilly roads with “LOCAL TRAFFIC ONLY” signs, and the high probability of spending a few hours next to a drunk man yelling about how "our boys need bullpen help," a game at Dodger Stadium is a classic LA experience.
+Once you get past the gridlock, the maze of hilly roads with “LOCAL TRAFFIC ONLY” signs, and the high probability of spending a few hours next to a drunk man yelling about how "our boys need bullpen help," few LA experiences are more timeless than a Dodger game.

 But what to eat?
-Now that fans can officially bring outside food into Dodger Stadium during a game (as long as it fits in a clear plastic bag), the takeout options are endless.
-Or, instead of spending too much on a meal you’ll probably end up dropping on the ground while trying to balance it on your lap, just go somewhere close to the stadium pre- or post-game.
+Sure, there's food at Dodger Stadium, but since fans can also bring in outside food (as long as it fits in a clear plastic bag), the takeout options are endless.
+Or, instead of spending too much on a meal you might up drop on the ground anyway, just go somewhere close to the stadium.
 In either case, these are our favorite dive bars, beer spots, and restaurants near Dodger Stadium.

 Earn 3x points with your sapphire card